 College Advising Corps examines how our advisers enhance a school’s college going-culture and whether our advisers are effective in helping more students apply and matriculate to colleges that will best serve them.

 College Advising Corps is dedicated to rigorously analyzing the impact our advisers have in the schools they serve.

 Our ability to measure the impact of our advisers is critical to serving students well and increasing the number of underrepresented students that apply to and enroll in college.
 As part of our evaluation strategy, our advisers collect data daily on a number of outputs and outcomes.
-We also measure our impact with the help of a comprehensive annual evaluation conducted by Evaluation and Assessment Systems of Education (EASE), led by Dr. Eric Bettinger of Stanford University.
+We also measure our impact with the help of a comprehensive annual evaluation conducted by Evaluation and Assessment Solutions for Education (EASE), led by Dr. Eric Bettinger of Stanford University.
 Key outcomes include the percentages of students at participating high schools that apply and gain acceptance to college.